 Prefer to see India on a tour rather than independently?
 Consider one of these 15 Top Small Group India Tours from G Adventures.

 Most first time travelers to India usually land in Delhi, India's capital city.
 It can be a rather rude shock.
 The city is primed to take advantage of the unsuspecting tourist.
 However, bear with it!
 Delhi's top attractions feature spellbinding mosques, forts, and monuments left over from the Mughal rulers that once occupied the city.
 Many of these are set in beautiful landscaped gardens that are perfect for relaxing.
 And the crumbling old city of Old Delhi is a fascinating, albeit chaotic, place to explore.

-Varanasi is a city quite like no other.
+Varanasi, one of the top spiritual places in India, is a city quite like no other.
 This mystical holy city openly reveals its rituals along the many riverside ghats, which are used for everything from bathing to burning the bodies of the dead.

 An incredible energy can be found in Hampi.
 The last capital of Vijayanagar, one of the greatest Hindu kingdoms in India’s history, it's renowned for its captivating ruins, intriguingly intermingled with large boulders that rear up all over the landscape.